Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks/aks_terraform/_index.md

 The following Jumpstart scenario will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/intro-kubernetes) cluster and connected it as an Azure Arc-enabled Kubernetes resource.

-  > **NOTE: Since AKS is a 1st-party Azure solution and natively supports capabilities such as [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/insights/container-insights-overview) integration as well as GitOps configurations, it is not expected for an AKS cluster to be projected as an Azure Arc-enabled Kubernetes cluster.
-Connecting an Azure Kubernetes Service (AKS) cluster to Azure Arc is only required for running Arc enabled services like App Services and Data Services on the cluster.**
+  > **Note:** Since AKS is a 1st-party Azure solution and natively supports capabilities such as [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/insights/container-insights-overview) integration as well as GitOps configurations, it is not expected for an AKS cluster to be projected as an Azure Arc-enabled Kubernetes cluster.
+Connecting an Azure Kubernetes Service (AKS) cluster to Azure Arc is only required for running Arc enabled services like App Services and Data Services on the cluster.

 ## Prerequisites